 Text generation

-Writing scripts inside a Text editor have a lot of inconvenients but the great advantage is to benefit from all text edition functionalities, mainly styles and formatting, from the Text editor.
+Writing scripts inside a Text editor has a lot of inconveniences but the great advantage is to benefit from all text edition functionalities, mainly styles and formatting, from the Text editor.

-Applying styles to generation output
+Applying styles to the generation output

-The style applied to the script inside template document is kept in the generation output (color, font, size, alignment, …)
+The style applied to the script inside template document is kept in the generation output (color, font, size, alignment, …).